dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 assigned to a variable, given some requirements are met (ensuring that the switch expression always returns a value).

 Syntactically they look very much like switch statements, but the colons in cases are replaced by *arrows* ("->").
-Also, the "break statements" are gone (they are not needed for switch expressions), and we may see "yield expressions" instead.
+Also, the "break statements" are gone (they are not needed for switch expressions), and we may see "yield statements" instead.

 The "case branches" are:
 * either *case expression statements* that by definition *end with a semicolon*